jamie-brannan/hundred-days-swift/05__projectFive/d027/d027__notes_d01.md

 >Swift won’t let you use implicit `self` inside closures, which helps reduce a common type of retain cycle.

+:woman_shrugging: I really don't understand this.There seems to be no real way to run this.
+I just see how to add more than one parameter in a closure with its capture type.

 #### Copies of closures

 >The last thing that trips people up is the way closures themselves are copied, because their captured data becomes shared amongst copies.